PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Software design and structure

-Performant Jacobian computations are critical requirement when employing implicit solution methods for stiff \ac{DAE} systems since it is used in the non-linear solve and to implement adaptive timestepping techniques.
-Further, there is a wealth of sparsity techniques to reduce the computational cost of Jacobian evaluations that present opportunities to tackle the challenges of simulating systems with \acp{IBR}.
-Computing Jacobians numerically is a large area of numerical methods research that has exploded over the last two decades with the demands in applications like machine learning and optimization \cite{griewank2008evaluating}.
-Computing the Jacobian function requires deriving the matrix function:
+Performing Jacobian computations accurately and efficiently is crucial when using implicit solution methods for stiff DAE (Differential Algebraic Equation) systems because the Jacobian matrix is used in the non-linear solving process (usually a Newton Method) and to implement adaptive time-stepping techniques.
+There are many sparsity techniques available that can minimize the computational cost of Jacobian evaluations, which presents an opportunity to address the challenges of simulating systems with \acp{IBR} at scale.
+Numerical computation of large scale Jacobians has gained significant attention over the last two decades, especially with the growing demand in applications such as machine learning and optimization.
+To compute the Jacobian function, we need to derive the matrix function:

-The flexibility afforded by \texttt{PSID.jl} makes it challenging to know a priori the potential structure of \eqref{eq:jacobian}.
+The flexibility afforded by \texttt{PSID.jl} makes it challenging to know \textit{a priori} the potential structure of \eqref{eq:jacobian}.
 Tools that use symbolic layers such as ANDES can exploit symbolic operation libraries to calculate the Jacobian expressions.
 However, symbolic differentiation isn't always effective since the length of the expressions grows exponentially.

-In \texttt{PSID.jl}, the approach taken is to employ modern \ac{AD} techniques using \texttt{ForwardDiff.jl} \cite{revels2016forward} as the backend. \texttt{ForwardDiff.jl} employs a dual-number approach the computation of vector Jacobians.
+In \texttt{PSID.jl}, the approach taken is to employ modern \ac{AD} techniques using \texttt{ForwardDiff.jl} \cite{revels2016forward} as the backend. \texttt{ForwardDiff.jl} employs a dual-number approach for the computation of vector Jacobians.
 Since the Jacobians of dynamic simulation models are square, forward-differentiation is also the most efficient method for \ac{AD} since forward \ac{AD} computes an Jacobian column-wise, whereas reverse \ac{AD} schemes use row-wise computations \cite{margossian2019review}.